Wilhelm von Montfort: Tenure

-Wilhelm's election signalled a systemic change for Saint Gall. he was elected abbot from the dynasty of the counts of Montfort, which was hostile towards the abbey during Berchtold's abbacy and sided with Ulrich during the time of double rule.
+Wilhelm's election signalled a systemic change for Saint Gall.
+He was elected abbot from the dynasty of the counts of Montfort, which was hostile towards the abbey during Berchtold's abbacy and sided with Ulrich during the time of double rule.
 While the spreading influence of the Montforts from the Rheintal to the Argengau had been a point of contention between the house and the convent, the electorate now sought to use the name of the counts for their own benefit.
-Wilhelm had influential secular brothers who boosted his election, among which were Rudolf I von Montfort, Ulrich I von Montfort as well as the later bishop of Chur, Friedrich von Montfort.
-After the election, Wilhelm endeavoured to restore the Abbey's former glory.
-Those ambitions were stopped by king Rudolf who, after dealing with his strong will, grew more hostile towards Wilhelm.
-Wilhelm was forced to interrupt his first visit at the royal court in Augsburg abruptly in December 1282 to avoid further impositions from the king.
-Inhabitants of the abbey were so unhappy with Wilhelm's savings policies and his orders that every monk should be ordained priest, that they lodged a complaint at the royal court.
-Their accusations were backed by the court and in 1287, Rudolf constricted Saint Gall's access to secular goods and used his influence on a papal legate to impose an anathema on Wilhelm.
+Wilhelm had influential secular brothers who boosted his election, among which were Rudolf I von Montfort and Ulrich I von Montfort, as well as the later bishop of Chur, Friedrich von Montfort.
+After the election, Wilhelm endeavored to restore the Abbey's former glory.
+Those ambitions were stopped by King Rudolf who—after clashing with the strong-willed abbot—soon grew more hostile, forcing Wilhelm to interrupt his first visit at the royal court in Augsburg, in December 1282, to avoid further impositions from the king.
+Inhabitants of the abbey were so unhappy with Wilhelm's strict fiscal policies, and his orders that every monk should be ordained priest, that they lodged a complaint at the royal court.
+Their accusations were backed by the court, and in 1287, Rudolf constricted Saint Gall's access to secular goods and used his influence on a papal legate to impose an anathema on Wilhelm.

-The king had built the castle Schwarzenbach as a stronghold against the city of Wil, an important trading centre of the Gotteshaus (area under rule of the Abbey).
+The king had built the castle Schwarzenbach as a stronghold against the city of Wil, an important trading center of the Gotteshaus (area under rule of the Abbey).
 A fierce fight erupted there in August and September 1287.
 An agreement of atonement was settled outside of Wil on 6 September 1287.
-However, when Wilhelm visited the king to finalise the peace, the agreement fell through and Rudolf forced Wilhelm to make further concessions towards the king's sons Albert I and Rudolf II.
+However, when Wilhelm visited the king to finalize the peace, the agreement fell through and Rudolf forced Wilhelm to make further concessions towards the king's sons Albert I and Rudolf II.
 Spurred by this, Wilhelm continued the fight, assisted by his brother, Bishop Friedrich.
 The king placed more interest into Ulrich von Ramschwag.
-When the ruling that Wilhelm was to be excommunicated was finalised, the king, followed by his sons Albert and Rudolf, appointed the abbot of Kempten, Konrad von Gundelfingen to be anti-abbot.
-Supporters of Wilhelm were threatened to receive the imperial ban if they continued their support.
+When the ruling that Wilhelm was to be excommunicated was finalized, the king, followed by his sons Albert and Rudolf, appointed the abbot of Kempten, Konrad von Gundelfingen, to be "anti-abbot".
+Supporters of Wilhelm were threatened with the imperial ban if they continued their support.